Military members are entitled to special pay for diving duty for periods during which they are:

 - Successfully complete an approved DoD course for underwater swimmers,

-- Be under orders for diving duty as authorized by the major air command,
+- Be under orders for diving duty as authorized by their Major Air Command,

 - Meet the other qualification standards prescribed by current Air Force instructions.